The Big Boss: Plot

-Cheng Chao-an is a Chinese man from Tangshan, Hebei, who moves to Pak Chong, Thailand to live with his adopted family and to work in an ice factory.
-He meets his cousin Hsu Chien and Hsu's younger brother by accident when Hsu stands up to local street thugs who steal dumplings from his brother.
-Cheng refrains from getting involved despite being tempted to, as he swore to his mother to never participate in any fighting and wears a jade amulet around his neck as a reassurance of his pledge.
-Cheng begins his work at the ice factory.
-When an ice block is accidentally broken, a bag of white powdery drugs falls out.
-Two of Cheng's cousins pick up the bag and are told to see the manager later that night.
+Cheng Chao-an, an unemployed rural Chinese mainlander, moves to Pak Chong, Thailand to live with his extended family and to work at an ice factory.
+He meets his cousin Hsu Chien when Hsu stands up to local street thugs who beat his kid brother.
+Cheng refrains from getting involved despite being tempted to, because he had sworn to his mother never to participate in any fighting, and wears a jade amulet as a reminder of his pledge.

-The factory is actually a front for a drug smuggling ring led by Hsiao Mi (a.k.a. the Big Boss).
-When Cheng's cousins refuse to join them, the manager sends his thugs to kill them and dispose of their bodies, thereby preserving the secret.
-Hsu Chien and Ah Pei, another one of Cheng's cousins, go to Hsiao Mi's Mansion to find out what happened to the two cousins.
-Hsu doubts Hsiao's claims that he doesn't know anything and threatens to go to the authorities.
-Hsiao sets his gang on the duo as a result, and after a brutal battle, they are both killed as well and their bodies hidden.
-When the Chinese workers at the ice factory learn that Hsu is missing as well, they refuse to work, and start a riot against the Thai management, who are joined by a group of hired thugs.
+Cheng begins his work at the factory.
+When an ice block is accidentally broken, a bag of white powder — obviously illegal drugs — falls out.
+Two of Cheng's cousins pick up the bag and are told to see the manager later that night, who tells them that the factory is a front for a drug smuggling ring led by Hsiao Mi (a.k.a. the Big Boss).
+When Cheng's cousins (Wang and Chang) refuse to join them, the manager sends his thugs to kill them and dispose of their bodies, thereby preserving the secret.
+Hsu Chien and Ah Pi, another of Cheng's cousins, go to Hsiao Mi's mansion to find out what happened to the Wang and Chang.
+Hsu doubts Hsiao's claims that he knows nothing and threatens to go to the authorities, leading Hsiao to set his gang on the duo.
+After a brutal battle, they are also killed.
+When the Chinese workers at the factory learn that Hsu and Ah Pi are missing, they refuse to work and start a riot against the Thai management, who are joined by a group of hired thugs.

-During the chaos, one of the thugs accidentally rips off and breaks Cheng's amulet.
-Enraged, Cheng jumps into the brawl and beats some of the thugs, causing them to flee.
-To reduce tensions, the ice factory manager makes Cheng a foreman, inviting him to a dinner that night.
-This later causes much unease for Cheng's family and friends, who believe that Cheng is growing arrogant and spending more time reveling in his new position than helping to look for their brothers.
-They grow to resent him, all except Chiao Mei, his sister, who stands up for him.
-Cheng gets drunk at the dinner party and is seduced by Sun Wu Man, a prostitute who attended the dinner.
-She later warns Cheng that his life is in danger and reveals that Hsiao Mi is running a drug trafficking operation.
+Cheng still refuses to participate, but during the chaos, one of the thugs accidentally rips off and breaks Cheng's amulet.
+Enraged, Cheng jumps into the brawl and beats the thugs, causing them to flee.
+To reduce tensions, the factory manager makes Cheng a foreman, inviting him to a dinner that night to meet the boss.
+Everyone is happy that Cheng is the new foreman, except Chow Mei, because the others have forgotten about the missing men.
+Cheng promises to find out what he can about them.